ordina-jworks/ordina-jworks.github.io/_posts/2017-11-11-JavaDay-Ukraine-2017.md

 Stéphane's session was all about Spring Framework 5 and Spring Boot 2.0.
 Spring 5 comes with Spring WebFlux which is the reactive brother of Spring MVC allowing you to build non-blocking APIs.
 He explained that there is always the issue of supporting all the different clients: like desktops, laptops, smartphones and tablets, and their different internet speeds.
-Smartphones often having access to the slowest internet speeds and thus requiring the most optimal solution regarding bandwith and performance.
+Smartphones often having access to the slowest internet speeds and thus requiring the most optimal solution regarding bandwidth and performance.

 All the different concepts of building a reactive application with Spring Framework 5 and Spring Boot 2.0 were explained with a demo application called [Smart Meter](https://github.com/snicoll-demos/smart-meter){:target="_blank"}.
 Basically you have all these different data inputs via sensors being gathered by an aggregator and then streamed to a dashboard.